the-foreign-architect/tfa-vuepress/src/guides/berlin/berlin-01-between-east-west.md

 published: true
 guide: true
 excerpt: Along the former border between East and West Berlin, close to the heart of the city, you’ll find many examples of great contemporary architecture.
+description: Along the former border between East and West Berlin, close to the heart of the city, you’ll find many examples of great contemporary architecture.
 tags:
   - Berlin
   - Germany